Theory of Heat Equations for Sigma Functions

-As before, we need to normalize the sigma expansion, so we choose \(b(1,0,0,0,0,0,0,0)=1\).
+where the lower \(\mu\)-weight terms have the same properties as \(P_2\) and \(P_4\).
+The relations \(P_6\), \(P_8\), \(P_{10}\) have a total of \(24\), \(24\), \(19\) terms respectively.
+As before, we need to normalise the expansion, so we choose \, \(b(1,0,0,0,0,0,0,0)\) \(=1\).
 We need to find relations which either express coefficients in terms of ones with lower or equal \(\mu\)-weight.

 Clearly we must take care with our recurrence relation to avoid infinite looping.
-We find that the following choice of recurrence scheme results in a sequence which decreases the \(\mu\)-weight after no more than one extra step at any point in the recurrence.
+We find that the following choice of recurrence scheme results in a sequence which decreases the \(\mu\)-weight after no more than one extra step at any point in the recurrence :

 Note that the structure of this complicated linear recurrence relation does {\it not} depend on the moduli \(\mu_i\).
-We have used this to calculate the terms on the Hurwitz series for sigma up to weight 40 in \(u_i\) (weight \(34\) in the \(\mu_i\)).
+We have used this to calculate the terms on the Hurwitz series for the solution up to weight 40 in \(u_i\) (weight \(34\) in the \(\mu_i\)).
+As for the \((2,5)\)-curve, there is another possible recursion scheme: